ryanwongsa/Smartphone-Software-Retina/README.md

 	- Added functionality for gaze control
 	- Recording of retinal tranformation image data functionality is initially commented out as it takes up a lot of storage when saved.

+## Video Demo

+A video demo is available in the following file:
+ - SmartphoneSoftwareRetina.m4v